springy-framework/brazilian-numbers/CONTRIBUTING.md

 Please note we have a [code of conduct](/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

-## Submitting changes

-Please send a GitHub Pull Request to this repository with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
-When you send a pull request, we will love you forever if you include examples.
-We can always use more test coverage.
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 ## Coding conventions

 This project follows [PHP-FIG](https://www.php-fig.org)